Do try my crunchy pan seared pumpkin gnocchi with ricotta cheese and parmesan cheese… This homemade gnocchi recipe is a great autumn side dish!

-Another thing I did differently here: I pan-seared the gnocchi in olive oil instead of boiling them in hot water.
-That way the gnocchi crisp up nicely.
-Add some fresh thyme for extra flavor… Excellent!
+Another thing I did differently here: I pan seared the gnocchi in olive oil instead of boiling them in hot water.
+And because of that the gnocchi crisps up nicely.
+Also add some fresh thyme for extra flavor in the end…

-Love gnocchi?
-Then also check out my classic gnocchi recipe!
+Then you should also check out my classic gnocchi recipe!

 - 8 oz fresh pumpkin (225 g), cleaned